Onic2024/BlueTextTV/README.md

 It allows users to send text and directional commands (↑ ↓ ← →) from a smartphone to a TV, laptop, or other devices using BLE and USB.

 This project is designed for smart control and remote interaction with minimal setup.
-Ideal for makers, developers, and hobbyists who want to explore the power of ESP32-S3 and SmartPhone BLE integration.
+Ideal for makers, developers, and hobbyists who want to explore the power of ESP32-S3 Super Mini and SmartPhone BLE integration.

 ## Features